open-telemetry/opentelemetry-collector-contrib/processor/transformprocessor/README.md

 The transform processor allows configuring multiple context statements for traces, metrics, and logs.
 The value of `context` specifies which [OTTL Context](#contexts) to use when interpreting the associated statements.
-The statement strings, which must be OTTL compatible, will be passed to the OTTL and interpreted using the associated context.
+The conditions and statement strings, which must be OTTL compatible, will be passed to the OTTL and interpreted using the associated context.
+The conditions string should contain a string with a WHERE clause body without the `where` keyword at the beginning.
-Each context will be processed in the order specified and each statement for a context will be executed in the order specified.
+Each context will be processed in the order specified and each condition and statement for a context will be executed in the order specified.
+Conditions are executed first, if a context doesn't meet the conditions, the associated statement will be skipped.

 The transform processor also allows configuring an optional field, `error_mode`, which will determine how the processor reacts to errors that occur while processing a statement.